Postextraction problems are a subset of dental emergencies that require immediate treatment. These problems include

 Postextraction alveolitis is pain emanating from bare bone if the socket’s clot lyses.
 Although this condition is self-limited, it is quite painful and usually requires some type of intervention.
 It is much more common among smokers and oral contraceptive users and occurs mainly after removal of mandibular molars, usually wisdom teeth.
 Typically, the pain begins on the 2nd or 3rd postoperative day, is referred to the ear, and lasts from a few days to many weeks.

-The socket should be rinsed with saline or 0.2% chlorhexidine and some type of palliative material placed.
-A longstanding option has been a 1- to 2-in iodoform gauze strip saturated in eugenol (an analgesic) or coated with an anesthetic ointment, such as lidocaine 2.5% or tetracaine 0.5%, placed in the socket.
-The gauze was changed every 1 to 3 days until symptoms did not return after the gauze was left out for a few hours.
-More recently, a commercially available mixture of amben (an anesthetic), eugenol, and iodoform (antimicrobial) has become more commonly used.
+The socket should be rinsed with saline or 0.12% chlorhexidine and some type of palliative material placed.
+A longstanding option has been a 1- to 2-inch iodoform gauze strip saturated in eugenol (an analgesic) or coated with an anesthetic ointment, such as lidocaine 2.5% or tetracaine 0.5%, placed in the socket.
+The gauze is changed every 1 to 3 days until symptoms do not return after the gauze is left out for a few hours.
+More recently, a commercially available mixture of butamben (an anesthetic), eugenol, and iodoform (antimicrobial) has become more commonly used.
 Although not resorbable, this mixture washes out of the socket spontaneously after a few days.
-These procedures typically eliminate the need for systemic analgesics although NSAIDs may be given if additional pain relief is needed.
-Patients should follow up with a dentist in 24 h.
+These procedures typically eliminate the need for systemic analgesics, although nonsteroidal anti-inflammatory drugs (NSAIDs) may be given if additional pain relief is needed.
+Patients should follow up with a dentist in 24 hours.

 Osteomyelitis, which in rare cases is confused with alveolitis, is differentiated by fever, local tenderness, and swelling.
 If symptoms last a month, a sequestrum, which is diagnostic of osteomyelitis, should be sought by x-ray.
 Osteomyelitis requires long-term treatment with antibiotics effective against both gram-positive and gram-negative organisms and referral for definitive care.